MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/ai-engine/readme.txt

 == Changelog ==

+= 1.9.91 (2023/10/24) =
+* Update: Auto Sync Posts now can be set to use a specific environment, index and namespace.
+* Fix: Remove many warnings in the JS console.
+* Fix: Chatbot with IDs can now be overriden properly.

+= 1.9.90 (2023/10/22) =
+* Add: Sync Pull (to download remote embeddings - it does not insure that they have content however).
+* Update: Better UI for Embeddings.
+* Fix: Many fixes linked to AI Search, auto-retrieval of remote embeddings, and the way the data is handled.
+* Fix: Minimum Score and Max Embeddings are now working correctly throughout the plugin.
+* Fix: Unselecting an embedding environment will now remove the index and the namespace.
+* Fix: A bunch of tiny additional fixes.

+= 1.9.88 (2023/10/16) =
+* Add: Support of multi-environments with embeddings (only Pinecone environments for now, but more will come soon).
+* Fix: Various issues when using embeddings without namespaces.
+* Fix: Various other little issues.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

+= 1.9.87 (2023/10/04) =
+* Fix: The mwai_context_search was not being always called.
+* Update: Many enhancements with the Embeddings to make them more flexible and powerful, with better error handling.

+= 1.9.86 (2023/10/02) =
+* Fix: Issue with model being overriden by the default model in the chatbot.
+* Update: Better IP resolution for logging.
+* Fix: The value from custom DIVs was not always retrieved by AI Forms.

 = 1.9.85 (2023/09/30) =
 * Update: Better support for gcp-starter server (Pinecone).
 Let us know if it's better for you!
 * Fix: No more swallowing spaces issues when using the AI Assistants in Firefox.
 * Fix: Prevent the user to re-use the same botId for different chatbots.
 * Fix: Custom ID can now be used in the conversations shortcode (custom_id).
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.9.84 (2023/09/23) =
 * Fix: For Embeddings in Forms, the "None" could be mistaken for an actual index.